matthew-mojira/cicero/ideas/reobject/objects.md

 Like other object-oriented languages, the `self` or `this` object is the first local variable, however, the binding is done separately because in general, we need to support first-class functions and (first-class) bound methods.

+# Make it an option

+We enable an option at the compiler level to compile the language, allowing modification of fields that should otherwise be built in.

+Regardless of the setting, those special fields are stored in the same fields array of each Object, but there is now a check that setting the field is not to a disallowed field, which would raise a runtime exception.
+This allows other parts of the runtime to make assumptions about classes (i.e. checking if class is really a class object).

+And we should also probably do the same thing for a method.

+# fixed runtime tiers and lowering call overhead